THE GUERNSEY MINI SOCCER FESTIVAL RULES (U10 / YEAR 5)

 4. PLAYERS’ QUALIFICATIONS

-The Festival shall consist of one single age group and all players.
-All children must have been born on or after 1 September and no later than 31 August of the relevant year, for school years 4 and 5.
+The Festival shall consist of one single age group and all players must have been born on or after 1 September and no later than 31 August of the relevant year, for school years 4 and 5.
 However, except in the case of the academy/centre of excellence teams, the Guernsey Football Association expect each team to consist predominantly of players from school year 5 with players from school year 4 only being used to supplement any team unable to field a team using year 5 players.
 Before taking part, each team shall provide the Organising Committee with a list of its playing squad eligible to participate together with their dates of birth.
-The maximum number of players permitted in the playing squad shall be fourteen and the minimum shall be twelve.
+The maximum number of players permitted in the playing squad shall be fourteen and the minimum shall be ten.
 A player can only register for one team in the Festival.

 5. PLAYING COLOURS AND COLOUR CLASHES